Pennsylvania Petition for Change of Name

 3. Pennsylvania

 A Pennsylvania petition for change of name is a form filed with the court to begin the process of legally changing a person’s name.
-It details the petitioner’s information and why they are seeking a name change.
-County offices typically have their own version of the petition, and expect that their local version be used in their office.
+It details the petitioner’s personal information, relays why they are seeking a name change, and formally asks the court to grant the request.
+Some counties have a specific form they expect petitioners to file.

 Pennsylvania Petition for Change of Name

 A Pennsylvania petition for change of name is a form filed with the court to begin the process of legally changing a person’s name.
-It details the petitioner’s information and why they are seeking a name change.
-County offices typically have their own version of the petition, and expect that their local version be used in their office.
+It details the petitioner’s personal information, relays why they are seeking a name change, and formally asks the court to grant the request.
+Some counties have a specific form they expect petitioners to file.

 Eligibility Requirements